Table of Contents

 Target animal species: the dose should be the highest intended treatment concentration, and you should administer it for the maximum intended duration or for the time required for steady state to be achieved in edible tissues.
 Pre-dosing of animals with an unlabelled drug, followed by administration of a radiolabelled drug, is not recommended.

 For continuously administered drugs, a separate study to determine the time for residues to reach steady state in edible tissues might be appropriate.
 When a drug administered in a single dose is intended to have zero withdrawal, you should demonstrate that the absorption phase has been completed.

 When gavage dosing for the feed and water routes, you should divide the dose and give it in the morning and afternoon to better approximate actual-use conditions.

 Laboratory animals: you should humanely euthanase all animals.
 Chemical euthanasia can be used unless it will interfere with analysis of the metabolites of interest.

-Animals should be euthanised for metabolite analysis at a single time point, usually 2–4 hours after the last dose of the test substance.
-Multiple days of dosing provides the presence of metabolites resulting from sequential metabolism of the parent drug over time, and therefore additional euthanasia time points are not called for.
+Animals should be euthanised for metabolite analysis at a single time point, usually 2 to 4 hours after the last dose of the test substance.
+Multiple days of dosing provide the presence of metabolites resulting from sequential metabolism of the parent drug over time, and therefore additional euthanasia time points are not called for.